-Of the various lighthouses in Dumfries and Galloway, three of them are on the Rhins.
-Each is mentioned at the relevant point in the main text; a summary of their main features can be found at www.bradtguides.com/rhinslighthouses.
+Of the various lighthouses in Dumfries and Galloway, three of them are on the Rhins (each is mentioned at the relevant point in the main text of the guide).
 More information can also be found in the excellent ‘Lighthouse Library’ section of the website of the Northern Lighthouse Board (www.nlb.org.uk), the general lighthouse authority for Scotland and the Isle of Man.

 All three lighthouses were designed by members of the prolific and talented Stevenson family: Robert was responsible for Corsewall and the Mull, while his grandson David A(lan) Stevenson designed the lighthouse at Killantringan.
 (The writer Robert Louis Stevenson was, of course, also the grandson of Robert.)
 Lighthouses were something of a Stevenson pre-occupation; between Robert, his three sons Alan, David and Thomas, and his grandson David, over 150 years they designed most of the lighthouses in Scotland.